JoinCODED/TASK-React-Auth-ChatApp/README.md

 1. create a component called SignInModal.js it should have a form
       * it should have two inputs : username and password
       * dont forget handle change
-      * dont forget handle submit
+      * complete handle submit
-2. create sign ip method
+2. create sign in method
 3. create a set user method
 4. call the sign in method in the modal